Biology

 The biology major develops fundamental knowledge of animals, plants, and microorganisms.
 The Bachelor of Arts in biology is a flexible degree that is best suited for students interested in a career in education, the allied health professions, and interdisciplinary fields such as environmental or biotechnology law, science journalism, and bioscience management.
 This degree is not recommended for students seeking admission into professional schools such as medicine, dentistry, or veterinary medicine.
 Please contact an academic advisor for more information.

-Coursework for the Major
+requirements for the Major

+The major requires 29-24 credits of foundational coursework and a minimum of 30 credits of Biology BA major coursework.
 All coursework for the major must be completed with minimum grades of C.

 Required Foundation Coursework